-A. Organization: Organize the manual into separate sections by CSI number based on the table of contents of the project manual, for each system and subsystem, and a separate section for each piece of equipment not part of a system.
-The manual shall contain the following materials, in the order listed:

-- 1. Title page. - 2.
-Table of contents. - Manual contents: - a.
+- A. Organization: Organize the manual into separate sections by CSI number based on the table of contents of the project manual, for each system and subsystem, and a separate section for each piece of equipment not part of a system.
+The manual shall contain the following materials, in the order listed: - 1.
+Title page. - 2.
+Table of contents. - 3.
+Manual contents: - a.
 Operation data. - b.
 Product maintenance data. - c.
 Systems and equipment data - B. Title Page: Include the following information: - 1.
 Subject matter included in manual. - 2.
 Name and address of Project. - 3.
 Name and address of Owner. - 4.
 Date of submittal. - 5.
 Name and contact information for Contractor. - 6.
 Name and contact information for Construction Manager. - 7.
 Name and contact information for Design Professional. - 8.
 Name and contact information for Commissioning Agent. - 9.
 Names and contact information for major consultants to the Design Professional that designed the systems contained in the manuals. - 10.
 Cross-reference to related systems in other operation and maintenance manuals. - C. Table of Contents: List each product included in manual, identified by product name, indexed to the content of the volume, and cross-referenced to Specification Section number in Project Manual. - 1.
-If operation or maintenance documentation requires more than one volume to accommodate data, include comprehensive table of contents for all volumes in each volume of the set. - D. Manual Contents: Organize into sets of manageable size.
-Arrange contents alphabetically by system, subsystem, and equipment.
-If possible, assemble instructions for subsystems, equipment, and components of one system into a single binder. - E. Manuals, Electronic Copy: Submit electronic (PDF) copy of the manual, to the Design Professional, concurrent with Action Submittal.
+If operation or maintenance documentation requires more than one media volume to accommodate data, include comprehensive table of contents for all volumes in each volume of the set. - D. Manual Contents: Organize into sets of manageable size.
+Arrange contents by CSI Section number and then by system, subsystem, and equipment. - E. Manuals, Electronic Copy: Submit electronic (PDF) copy of the manual, to the Design Professional, concurrent with Action Submittal.